AnnaRoos/old-portfolio/README.md

 # Portfolio
+A Hyper Island school project.

-Early portfolio site made during Hyper Island's Frontend developer program.
+Early portfolio site made at the Frontend developer program during fall 2020.

 The site displays some of my first projects in development, as well as samples from my career as a journalist and pictures from some previous exhibitions at my art gallery.